phetdam/phetdam/README.rst

 Hi, I'm Derek
 =============

-Recent graduate interested in financial math, machine learning, scientific
-+ distributed computing, and software development.
-Most of my work is in Python, although recently I've been interested in building Python packages that are a mixture of ``.py`` files and compiled shared objects.
+Recent graduate broadly interested in optimization, machine learning, and scientific computing.
+Most of my work is in Python, although recently I've been interested in building Python packages that mix Python and C code.
 See the `c_npy_demo`__ repository that compares the performance of a pure Python function using `numpy`__ against an essentially identical Python C extension module function using the `NumPy C API`__.